 Queen Anne Squares.
 Another popular cookie bar in Newfoundland, especially at the Holidays.
 It reminds me of a cookie bar version of the Mounds candy bar.

 I’ve often received requests for this recipe from readers of the website but I had never actually made Queen Anne Squares.
 They are a local favourite in these parts and you can find them in many local bakeries.

 I put out the call for a recipe on our Facebook page and got several responses with slight variations on what was the same basic recipe.
 I did modify it to make the moist cake base a little thicker to better support the delicious coconut filling and chocolate frosting top.

 This may have been my first time making these but certainly won’t be my last.
-Spouse says they remind her of a cookie version of one of her favorite candy bars, a coconut “Bounty” bar.
+Spouse says they remind her of a cookie version of one of her favourite candy bars, a coconut “Bounty” bar.
 In the states that would be the equivalent of a “Mounds” Bar or an “Almond Joy” without the almonds.

 Hmmm… Now I’m thinking a couple of toasted almonds on top might be good.
 Maybe a new version could be in the works!
 Stay tuned!